Secure Legal Help for Your Wage and Hour ComplaintsĀ

 Why Might I Need a Wage and Hour Attorney?

 You should contact a wage and hour attorney if you have any concerns about wage and hour violations.
-Your employer must follow the law, or you can make a claim in court.
+Your employer must follow the law, or you can claim in court.
 Some reasons why you may take your employer to court include:

 • Not paying minimum wage